Well, whoever said "you can't eat bacon all the time," I am about to prove you wrong!

 This ice cream will be unlike anything you have tried before.
 The texture will be rather satiny due to the inclusion of the fat from the bacon.
 You will taste a slight smokiness, a diminutive natural sweetness from the pure maple syrup and the ever-so-humble hint of vanilla.
 Before you serve it, you can top this little touch of culinary heaven with some finely chopped toasted pecans.

 You can substitute different types of smoked bacon for this recipe but do not use anything other than pure maple syrup.
 And if you use that poison called "pancake/waffle syrup" I will personally come to your house and slap you!

 Now I know what some of you are thinking.
 This is a dieter's worst nightmare.
 No, that would be Oprah schlepping some diet book.
 This is simply nirvana.
 Look, you only live once, enjoy it, dammit!

-Ingredients needed to make Applewood Smoked Bacon Maple Ice Cream (makes 5 cups):
+Ingredients needed to make Applewood Smoked Bacon and Maple Ice Cream (makes 5 cups):

 - 2 cups heavy cream, very cold

 - 1/2 cup minced cooked applewood smoked bacon

 - Into a large bowl whisk together all the ingredients until very well combined.